macmania/shell/README.md

 	The management of commands holds the appropriate signal handlers for commands executed.
 	I've followed the signals as it shows in the GNU C library on Job Control Signals.
-	For this part, I will be handling the following signals:
+	For this part, I will be handling SIGCHLD signal.

-* SIGCHLD
-* SIGINT
-* SIGTSTP
-* SIGCONT
-* SIGTTOU
-* SIGTTIN
+	***Note, this is a temporary design decision.
+After finishing the initial phase of this shell, I will explore other methods in handling processes as fit - aka provide better maintenance and performance.***

+	For the sigchld handler, I've used library macros from sys/wait.h to determine the cause of a child's (in this case, the processes that are running from the shell) interrupt.
+By doing so, the sigchld handler determines the course of action appropriate for the child's interrupt.
+	  - For instance, if the child was interrupted by a SIGSTOP signal (ctrl-z user input), the job's process status is changed from 'R'(running) to 'S'(suspended).

 	I've decided to encapsulate the job scheduler to its own class.
-This class determines which job to run based on its niceness and other things (To-do)

 ## Motivation
 	I wanted to have a better grasp on signal handlers, processes and job scheduling.
 My aim is to improve my knowledge on kernel development and security.

 	In addition, I hope to use this shell as a systems application for small-scale machines such as mobile phones and/or arduinos.

 ## Installation
 	Run make and type ./shell